ArtisanMobile/devdocs/_posts/api/2015-06-10-api-reference.md

 ## Authentication

 Every call made to the Artisan API must be authenticated using a public key and a secret key.
-For information on how to generate a pair of keys for your organization, see the [Getting Started Guide]({% post_url api/2015-06-10-getting-started-api %}).
+For information on how to generate a pair of API keys for your organization, see the [Getting Started Guide]({% post_url api/2015-06-10-getting-started-api %}).

 Authenticate your API calls by including the following headers: